· Order in Council / Provincial Health Corporation Financial Matters Regulation · in-force

 - Grants the oversight Minister significant new powers to manage and allocate financial liabilities during health system restructuring, impacting the financial obligations of successor entities.

-- The widespread legislative updates reflect a foundational shift in the legal framework governing health services and facilities, moving from the Hospitals Act to the Provincial Health Agencies Act.
+- Reflects a foundational shift in the legal framework governing health services, moving from the Hospitals Act to the Provincial Health Agencies Act, and introduces "provincial health corporation" as a new entity.
+It also re-aligns accountability and oversight for leadership roles and expands entities for "official administrators" in continuing care.

 Other governance concerns